that-cyber-guy/The-Luislang-Lives/README.md

    ![copy api key](https://github.com/user-attachments/assets/11e46937-544e-424c-8ef5-31a5d1a0807d)

    ## Modify Spreadsheet

-1. Modify the data.xlsx with the required values
+1. Modify spreadsheet with the relvant values
+2. Copy spreadsheet to the working folder.

-2. Copy data.xlsx to the working directory
+4. Copy data.xlsx to the working directory

-## Prerequistes

-1. Download files from Github
-2. Change api_config.sh to excutable : chmod +x api_config.sh
-3. run ./api_config.sh
-4. Activate python virtual environment : source pytenable/bin/activate
+#